nikolina-milincevic/python-apps/README.md

 My project 5 =  access news about a particular topic and send them by email.\
 My project 6 = dictionary app that shows the definitions of the word written in url.
 The app reads words and definitions from an external excel files.
 Data analysis in Jupyter is in additional ipynb file.\
 My project 7 = one selects options (GDP, Happines, Generosity) from 2 selectboxes and gets a scatter plot of selected variables.
 Data is read from an external excel file. \
-My project 8 = for a given folder with text files of diary entries, the app shows a graph of positivity and negativity scores for text tone
+My project 8 = for a given folder with text files of diary entries, the app shows a graph of positivity and negativity scores for text tone.\
+My project (in app9) = interface that turns on the camera and writes time and day of the week in the corner of the video.\